hdevilbiss/novela/content/post/how-not-to-git-merge-a-tale-of-the-evening-headache.md

 title = "How Not to Git Merge: A Tale of the Evening Headache"

 +++
 I don't know who else has done it, but I sure did it: a hasty merge commit into the production branch of a live app, which built assets that caused a white screen of death on your live site.

-Perhaps you used a spread operator (`...`) in JavaScript without trans-piling it?
+Why did it happen?
+Well, perhaps you used a spread operator (`...`) in JavaScript without trans-piling it?

-Perhaps, to rectify your horrifying mistake, you performed a `git revert` of your merge commit...
+Let's say, to rectify your horrifying mistake, you performed a `git revert` of your merge commit...
 In which case, I would ask you: _Why have you done this to yourself?_

-(...)

-Terms

-Remote repository = Source code available from a code hosting service, such as GitHub or an internal server.

-Repository = A local copy of source code.

 ## Don't revert your merge